Dr. Kotze tips to prevent and avoid dangerous spiders and insects bites

 - Do not provoke or play with any insects or spiders.

-- If you are traveling to a region where any insect or spider related illnesses are endemic, make sure you take the proper preventative medication and that you have received the appropriate vaccines.
+- If you are travelling to a region where any insect or spider related illnesses are endemic, make sure you take the proper preventative medication and that you have received the appropriate vaccines.